Ruuphoria/Ruuphoria-MuMMI/README.md

 ## Introduction

 This work focuses on learning useful and robust deep world models using multiple, possibly unreliable, sensors.
-We find that current methods do not sufficiently encourage a shared representation between modali
+We find that current methods do not sufficiently encourage a shared representation between modalities; this can cause poor performance on downstream tasks and over-reliance on specific sensors.
+This version of the codebase brings improvements on these fronts and aims to further enhance the results produced by the method.

+## Environment Setup

+The code is tested on Ubuntu 16.04, Python 3.7 and CUDA